 Another option is to take the Golden Round trip to see Mount Pilatus and back.
 You have to start from the Lake Lucerne – take a steamer and then get on cog railway to the top.
 This is perfect for people who love to hike and enjoy scenic views!
 (This trip is included in the Swiss Travel Pass).

 Or here is a day tour which includes Mount Pilatus and Lucerne.

 RECOMMENDED HOTEL: If you decide to stay in Lucerne, here is a recommended hotel: Hof Apartments by Keyforge on 16 Hofstrasse.
 This hotel is close to all the attractions in Lucerne.

 SCENIC TRAIN: The Golden Pass is a train route that starts here, in Lucerne.
-In this train route, you will see Montreux, Brünig Pass, the lakes of the Bernese Oberland, the Simmen valley, upper class Gstaad and Lake Geneva.
+In this train route, you will see Montreux, Brünig Pass, the lakes of the Bernese Oberland, the Simmen valley, upper-class Gstaad, and Lake Geneva.
 The duration is for a day.
-You can start in Lucerne, switch trains in Interlaken and end in Montreax (located 75 minutes away from Geneva) – all in a day.
+You can start in Lucerne, switch trains in Interlaken and end in Montreux (located 75 minutes away from Geneva) – all in a day.

 Golden Round Trip: The Golden round trip is different from the Golden Pass.
 The Golden Round trip takes you to Mount Pilatus’s scenic spots from Lucerne.

 Day 4 of Switzerland Itinerary 7 days – Explore Interlaken

 Head to Interlaken from Zurich, on day 4 of Swiss Itinerary.

 In Interlaken itself visit the “house mountain” – Harder Kulm.
 Whether you hike up or take the cable car to get up – the views from there are stunning!
 It is also a great spot to watch the sunset.